miellaby/entrelacs/README.txt

 ________________________
 - See options in servers.c

-Notable files :
+Exe files :
 ________________
-libentrelacs.a ; # static library for the entrelacs "core"
+bin/libentrelacs.a ; # static library for the entrelacs "core"
-libentrelacs.so ; # dynamic library
+bin/libentrelacs.so ; # dynamic library
-entrelacsd ; # entrelacs HTTP server
+bin/entrelacsd ; # entrelacs HTTP server
+repl/bin/entrelacs ; # simple REPL binary
-cli.sh ; # simple script to query the server (depends on curl cmd-line client) testshell ; # simple shell site.xl ; # collection of URL to set up a demo site on top of an HTTP server
+bin/cli.sh ; # simple script to query the server (depends on curl cmd-line client) tests/testshell ; # minimalist REPL
+site.xl ; # collection of URL to set up a demo site on top of an HTTP server